syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Close

-The [close](../api/ribbon/fileMenuSettings/#close) event is triggered when file menu popup is closed.
+The [close](../api/ribbon/fileMenuSettings/#close) event is triggered when the fileMenu popup is closed.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType, RibbonFileMenu, FileMenuOpenCloseEventArgs } from "@syncfusion/ej2-ribbon";